-Acknowledgements.
 The author is grateful to Drs Sallie Keller-McNulty and Alyson Wilson for the invitation to contribute to this special issue of Statistical Science.
-The paper was prepared while the author was working in an international research group studying event history analysis at the Centre for Advanced Study at the Norwegian Academy of Science and Letters in Oslo during the academic year 2005/2006.
+The article was prepared while the author was working in an international research group studying Statistical Analysis of Complex Event History Data at the Centre for Advanced Study at the Norwegian Academy of Science and Letters in Oslo during the academic year 2005/2006.
 The author would like to thank for the pleasant hospitality extended to him.
 Discussions with other members of the group, in particular Odd Aalen, Per Kragh Andersen and Ørnulf Borgan, have been very helpful and are greatly acknowledged.
 Thanks are also due to the author's former PhD students Georg Elvebakk, Jan Terje Kvaløy and Helge Langseth for long time collaborations and important contributions to the theory presented here.
-The author finally thanks two anonymous referees for careful reading of the manuscript and for their important and constructive comments which led to a much improved paper.
+The author finally thanks two anonymous referees for careful reading of the manuscript and for their important and constructive comments which led to a much improved article.